novacbn/svelte-markc/README.md

 #### Utilizing Raw Source

-And lastly, you can access the original Markdown source via the same way as frontmatter, if using `svelte-mark` in a build-chain:
+And lastly, you can access the original Markdown source via the same way as frontmatter, if using `svelte-markc` in a build-chain:

 ```javascript
 import MarkdownComponent, {SOURCE} from "./example.md";